mor1/mort-www/_posts/2016-11-10-unikernel-revolution.md

 ---
-title: Evolving the Unikernel Revolution!
+title: Evolving the Unikernel Revolution
-subtitle: From revolution to evolution
+subtitle: From revolution to evolution!
 layout: post
 category: blog
 ---